Diversifying Your Portfolio

 In this article, we’re going to explain why experts feel investors should avoid putting more than 10% of their portfolio’s assets into one company’s stock.
 We’ll also explain how to go about diversifying a portfolio, as well as providing an example to demonstrate the positive impact holding an assortment of stocks can have on your return on investment.

 When spreading money across a variety of investments to reduce risk, you’re practicing diversification.
 If the right groups of investments are chosen, then it’s even possible to limit a potential loss without compromising the potential for a gain.

 A much-cited example of the pitfalls of owning too much of one stock is what happened at Enron in late 2001.
 Studies conducted after Enron filed for bankruptcy showed that 57.7% of the 401(k) plan funds at Enron were invested in company stock.
 When the price of Enron’s stock fell by nearly 99% in 2001, employees were financially devastated.

 The publicity around the Enron debacle highlighted the risks that some companies allowed, and even encouraged.
-This misfortune subsequently prompted a number of studies aimed at quantifying the extent to which employees hold stock in the companies for which they work.
+This misfortune subsequently prompted several studies aimed at quantifying the extent to which employees hold stock in the companies for which they work.